-In-home respite is a service designed to encourage and support efforts of caregivers to maintain functionally or cognitively impaired persons at home.
+In-home respite is a service designed to encourage and support efforts of caregivers to maintain functionally or cognitively impaired individuals at home.
 Paid respite staff and volunteers provide companionship or personal care services, or both, when needed and appropriate for the care recipient and the caregiver.

 Respite services may include, but are not limited to, the following: